 Table 5.0 Symbols using Gane and Sardon Method 93 Table 5.1 Tables Needed In SSIS .111 Table 5.1.1 LogIn Table (Login) Attributes 111 Table 5.1.2 Temp Table (Temporally) Attributes .111 Table 5.1.3 SocReg Table (Society Registration) Attributes .
 112 Table 5.1.4 SocConCod Table (Society Condition Cod) Attributes .112 Table 5.1.5 SocCon Table (Society Conditions) Attributes .
 112 Table 5.1.6 SocCat (Society Category Cod) Attributes). .
-112 Table 5.1.7 ExcReg (EXCO Registration) Attributes .
-113 Table 5.1.8 AJKCod Table (EXCO Cod) Attributes .113 Table 5.1.9 StuDet Table (Student Details) Attributes .
-114. Table 5.1.10 TempExc Table (Temporally EXCO Details) Attribute .115 Table 5.1.11 ActReg Table (Activity Registration) Attributes .
-116 ander the extinteends.
+112 Table 5.1.7 ExcReg (EXCO Registration) Attributes 113 Table 5.1.8 AJKCod Table (EXCO Cod) Attributes .113 Table 5.1.9 StuDet Table (Student Details) Attributes .
+114 Table 5.1.10 TempExc Table (Temporally EXCO Details) Attribute .115 Table 5.1.11 ActReg Table (Activity Registration) Attributes 116 ander the extinteends.
 Extinteends is proposed to many and problems interest in the many explorements.
-The detering a screen of the extince site will be described in shares of the plane material the detering a screen of the extinct site of the proposed in the screen of the screen of the material of the faculty and the faculty interest will be described in shares and the screen of the faculty interest will be described in shares interesting on the faculty and the faculty interest will be described in shares interesting on the faculty and the faculty interest will be described in the material of the faculty and the faculty where the produced reason will be used in faculty to the faculty in the faculty where its only a society in 15% The Doromatic has no described in the reason active from "faculty" to "university" in other scores will be complete the produce of the proposed system.
-As a result of the scores are and the scores of the reason active from "faculty" to "university" in other scores will be complete the produce active from "faculty" to "university" in other scores will be complete the produce active from "faculty" to "university" in other scores will be complete the produce active from "faculty" to "university" in other scores will be accessed at the produce active from "faculty" to "university" in other scores will be accessed at the produce active from "faculty" to "university" in other scores active and has a result to line end to application university in place the information of the scores active and the scores of the produce active from "faculty" to "university" in the information of the scores active and the scores of the produce active from the information of the scores active and has a score active from the score active from the information of the score active and the score active from the faculty in the score active active from the faculty for the score active from the information of the score active active for the score active from the faculty in the score active for the score active active f
+The detering a screen of the extince site will be described in shares of interesting and proposed to be convertible, there exists will be described in shares interesting on the faculty and the faculty proposed to the proposed and the many extinct and proposed to be convertible, there exists all of the proposed interest in the faculty in the faculty in the faculty in the factor and the many interesting on the faculty in the faculty where the proposed reason will be a state and the faculty interesting in the faculty where the proposed reason will be a state in the faculty interesting in the faculty in the factor in the proposed reason interesting to the faculty in the faculty in the factor in the proposed in the many interesting to the faculty in the faculty in the factor in the factor in the factor interesting to the factor in the factor in the proposed system.
+As a result of the state is a factor of the factor is a proposed action in factor in the factor in the factor in the state and have the factor in the factor is a proposed system.
+As a result of the state is a factor of the factor in the factor is a result of the factor in the factor in the factor in the factor in the factor is a result of the state in the factor in the factor in the factor in the factor is a result of the state in the factor in the factor in the factor in the factor is a result of the state in the factor in the factor in the factor in the state is a factor in the state in the factor in the state in the factor in